surniaulula/wpsso-ratings-and-reviews/readme.txt

 **Extend the WordPress comment system with ratings and reviews:**

-Star ratings and reviews can be enabled / disabled per post, new reviews are labeled as "reviews" (not comments), a rating can be required before reviews are accepted, replies to reviews are properly labeled as replies and/or comments, and the colors of star ratings can be customized from the settings page.
+Star ratings and reviews can be enabled / disabled by post type and/or single post, new reviews are labeled as "reviews" (not comments), a rating can be required before reviews are accepted, replies to reviews are properly labeled as replies and/or comments, and the colors of star ratings can be customized from the settings page.

+**Does not conflict with WooCommerce ratings and reviews:**

+WPSSO RAR checks [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin settings, and if WooCommerce product reviews enabled (or the [Yotpo Reviews for Woocommerce](https://wordpress.org/plugins/yotpo-social-reviews-for-woocommerce/) plugin is active), WPSSO RAR skips the "product" post type to avoid conflicts with WooCommerce.

 **Provides [Schema Aggregate Rating](https://schema.org/aggregateRating) meta tags and JSON-LD markup** (requires the optional WPSSO JSON extension):